45 East 66th Street: Development and early years

 The building was developed by Parkview Real Estate Company, which was led by Charles F. Rogers.
 In early 1906, the firm of Schwartz & Gross was hired to design an 11-story apartment building at Madison Avenue and 66th Street, which was expected to cost $400,000.
 Parkview Real Estate hired Harde and Short that May to design an apartment building on the site.
 The next month, Harde and Short submitted plans for a ten-story apartment building on the site, which was to cost $1 million, to the New York City Department of Buildings.
 The Century Investing Company lent Parkview Real Estate $315,000 to pay for the building's construction.
-The structure was initially called the Parkview, a tribute to the fact that Central Park was one block west.
+The structure was initially called the Parkview, (Note: Also spelled Park View) a tribute to the fact that Central Park was one block west.

 777 Madison Avenue was completed in 1908, and the Empire Trust Company lent Parkview Real Estate $115,000 for the property that year.
 Originally, the building's valuation was assessed at $1 million.
 In spite of the recent Panic of 1907, many of the building's apartments had been rented out shortly after its completion.
 Among the building's early residents was the socialite Micaela de Acosta, whose daughter Aida de Acosta was married there in 1908.
 Other tenants included the socialite Helen Phelps Stokes, as well as the businessman Anson Wood Burchard.
 In 1910, Albert J. Bodker was hired to add some bathrooms.
 The structure soon went into foreclosure, and it was auctioned off in May 1912.
 The Barney Estate Company took over the building.
 The new owners obtained a $500,000 mortgage from the Title Insurance Company and a $500,000 mortgage from United States Realty.
 777 Madison Avenue was resold in 1919 to I. Randolph Jacobs and Everett Jacobs; at the time, the building was valued at $800,000.

 By the early 1920s, the building's tenants paid $130,000 per year in rent.
 The Jacobses resold the building in November 1921 to Max Loewenthal, and they acquired Loewenthal's 22-room country estate in North Castle, New York, in exchange.
 The building had originally been surrounded by a recessed areaway, but this was infilled in the early 20th century as Madison Avenue became more commercial in character.
 By the 1920s, the building's residents included the businessman Harry F. Guggenheim, former police chief Theodore A. Bingham, the novelist Cosmo Hamilton, and the businessman William Delavan Baldwin.